-It’s a rare day when comic book fans and other geeks can’t stop talking about a lawyer, but Matt Murdock isn’t just any attorney —he’s also the one-and-only vigilante of Hell’s Kitchen known as Daredevil.
-But are Matt’s actions as Daredevil compatible with his profession?
-Vista criminal lawyer Peter M. Liss explains.
+It’s a rare day when comic book fans and other geeks can’t stop talking about a lawyer, but Matt Murdock isn’t just any defense attorney —he’s also the one-and-only vigilante of Hell’s Kitchen known as Daredevil.
+But if Matt Murdock loves his day job as a lawyer, will he need to give up his role as Daredevil?

-Unfortunately for Matt Murdock, using excessive force on criminals could result not only in battery charges, but also in his getting disbarred, whether he is operating as a defense lawyer in Vista or New York.
-This means he wouldn’t just face personal penalties, but also lose his profession.
-This is truly unfortunate given that he and Foggy not only provide legal services to those who need them the most, but also are gifted lawyers who were able to get someone acquitted of beating another man to death with a bowling ball under the doctrine of self defense -which is a legal skill that people like Robert Durst have paid millions of dollars for.
+Unfortunately for Matt Murdock, as an attorney, using excessive force on criminals could result not only in battery charges but also in his getting disbarred no matter what state he practices in.
+If he’s caught being Daredevil, he wouldn’t just face criminal consequences but also lose his profession.
+If he’s disbarred, it would be truly unfortunate, given that he and Foggy are gifted lawyers who provide legal services to those in need.
+They were able to get someone acquitted of beating another man to death with a bowling ball under the doctrine of self-defense.

-Of course, it seems that all superheroes seem to fight their own battles of legality, from Batman’s risky recruitment of Robin to Tony Stark’s habit of drinking and flying.
-Like many heroes, Daredevil is both burdened and benefited by his decision to act anonymously, but he also has a lot more to risk than many masked men.
+It seems that all superheroes seem to have their own legal battles, from Batman’s risky recruitment of Robin to Tony Stark’s habit of drinking and flying.
+Like many heroes, Daredevil is both burdened and benefited by his decision to act anonymously, but he also has more to lose than many masked men.

-If you’re looking for a Vista criminal lawyer who is not only real, but also not at risk of getting disbarred for vigilantism, look no further than top-rated Peter M. Liss.
+If you’re looking for a criminal lawyer who is not at risk of getting disbarred for vigilantism, look no further than Peter M. Liss.
 You can call (760) 643-4050 at any time to schedule a free initial consultation.